 | Expressiveness | Supports expressions, functions | Limited to data structures | Richer data types than JSON |

-HCL is the common configuration language across HashiCorp's suite of popular DevOps tools, providing a consistent experience for users working with different aspects of infrastructure and application management.
+HCL is the shared configuration language across HashiCorp's DevOps tools, so you get a consistent experience whether you're working on infrastructure or application management.

 An argument assigns a value to a particular name.
 The syntax is: